philips/init/Documentation/coreos-init.md

 ## Examples

-### Inject an SSH key bootstrap etcd using cloud-config
+### Inject an SSH key and bootstrap an etcd cluster using cloud-config

 ```
 #cloud-config